Core Funding Areas

 Individual Freedom

-Our founder, Sir John Templeton, believed that individual freedom was an essential cornstorn of a good society.
+Our founder, Sir John Templeton, believed that individual freedom was an essential cornerstone of a good society.
 Individual freedom includes religious freedom, political freedoms such as the rights to suffrage, speech, and conscience, as well as the recognition that, in a changing world, new threats to freedom will continue to present themselves.
 Our efforts are directed at defending against threats to existing freedoms, advancing freedom where it does not exist, and preserving the history and culture of freedom where it does exist.
 Work in this area can take on a variety of forms including research and its dissemination; education; or engagement, including advocacy through public policy, legal reform efforts, grassroots outreach, or direct engagement with the public at large.
 Our current grant-giving initiative primarily supports economic research which explores and advances freedom.

 Free Market